wmamills/hvac-demo/readme.md

 ### Building on a Debian 12 machine

-If you are already on a Debian 12 x86_64 machine, you can do the build and run the demo directly.
+If you are already on a Debian 12 x86_64 machine, you can do the build and run the demos directly.
 However, please understand that many packages will be added to your machine.
 You may wish to follow the docker instructions below if you do not want that.